-In 2022 and 2021 cash used in investing activities was primarily related to capital expenditures of \$35.2 million and \$28.9 million, respectively.
-Capital expenditures for both fiscal years primarily consisted of leasehold improvements and equipment for new off-campus classroom and laboratory sites, as well as purchases of computer equipment, internal use software projects and furniture and equipment to support our increasing employee headcount.
-The Company intends to continue to spend approximately \$30.0 million to \$35.0 million per year for capital expenditures.
+In the year ended December 31, 2023 and 2022 cash used in investing activities also included capital expenditures totaling \$44.5 million and \$35.2 million, respectively.
+Capital expenditures for both periods primarily consisted of leasehold improvements and equipment for new off-campus classroom and laboratory sites, as well as purchases of computer equipment, internal use software projects and furniture and equipment to support our increasing employee headcount.
+The Company incurs upfront expenses and capital expenditures prior to an off-campus classroom and laboratory site being opened.
+The Company intends to continue to spend approximately \$30.0 million to \$40.0 million per year for capital expenditures.